mradspieler/spf13-vim/README.markdown

 Create `~/.vimrc.local` if it doesn't already exist.

 Add the UnPlug command to this line.
-It takes the same input as the Bundle line, so simply copy the line you want to disable and add 'Un' to the beginning.
+It takes the same input as the Plug line, so simply copy the line you want to disable and add 'Un' to the beginning.

 For example, disabling the 'AutoClose' and 'scrooloose/syntastic' plugins